Give the gift of healing this Christmas

 Safe Streets Violence Prevention

-In 2017 alone, Catholic Charities’ Safe Streets post in Sandtown-Winchester conducted 543 mediations to successfully thwart gun violence.
+In our last fiscal year, Catholic Charities’ Safe Streets post in Sandtown-Winchester conducted 543 mediations to successfully thwart gun violence.
 This year, we are hoping to expand to two more locations.
 Research has shown that Safe Streets’ approach to interrupting violence is one of the most effective ways of preventing shootings and homicides, as well as changing attitudes toward violence.

-Your gifts of basic necessities, toys, bicycles, and gift cards allow our Safe Streets team to do more effective community outreach, helping to normalize their message in West Baltimore and mentor youth.
+In July, Catholic Charities opened its second Safe Streets post in Brooklyn-Curtis Bay.
+Your gifts of basic necessities, toys, bicycles, and gift cards allow our Safe Streets team to do more effective community outreach, helping to normalize their message in West and South Baltimore and mentor youth.
 Bikes and toys provide incentives for youth to engage in community clean-ups and essay contests.
 Gift cards provide opportunities for our team to intervene and help stabilize a family in need, as well as do outings and cookouts with youth.

 Effective violence prevention